pharath/pharath.github.io/_posts/2023-01-14-lecture-notes-IAI.md

 - time **and** space complexity: $\mathcal{O}(b^{d+1})$
     - The memory requirements are a bigger problem than time

-## Uniform Cost Search, Dijkstra's Algorithm
+## Uniform Cost Search, Dijkstra's Algorithm, Cheapest-first Search

 - waves of uniform path-cost
 - best-first search where $f(n)$ is the path-cost of the node